ZubairAlMamun2/Blood-Donation-Backend/README.md

 ## Purpose
 - The purpose of the Blood Donation Application is to create a user-friendly platform that facilitates blood donation activities.
-The application will connect donors with those in need of blood, promoting a seamless and ecient donation process.
+The application will connect donors with those in need of blood, promoting a seamless and effecient donation process...

 ##  NPM packages